kymb0/kymb0.github.io/_posts/draftyMcDraft.md

 ---
-layout: page
+layout: single
-title: "LLM Security Part 2: A draft of epic proportions"
+title: "LLM Security Part 2: What Actually Bypasses Modern Semantic Defences"
-description: "A complete 8-turn SSTI chain against an LLM with eight active defence layers.
+excerpt: "A complete 8-turn SSTI chain against an LLM with eight active defence layers.
 Progressive poisoning, structural injection, and the methodology behind each turn."
+date: 2026-03-23
+header:
+  teaser: /assets/images/llm-pt2/t8-full-exfil-48rx-64lab-15ssn.png
+  teaser_home_page: true
+classes: wide
+categories:
+  - LLM Security
+tags:
+  - LLM Security
+  - Prompt Injection
+  - SSTI
+  - Penetration Testing
 ---

-## Before You Read This {#before-you-read}
+## Before You Read This

 Today we will assume you understand that LLMs do not "think" or "decide", and do not have any concept of "whether or not they should comply".
 They are, in fact, "fancy autocomplete".
 They predict the next **token** (part of a word) based on everything in the context window, weighted by **attention**.
 This single factoid along with its flat plane of privilege is what opens up the attack surface to subversion through natural language - and the same goes for any LLM component, including [LLM-as-judge](/llm-security-1#layer-1b-llm-as-judge).